swapniltripathi123/MovieSearch/README.md

-React App for movie search from database
+React App for movie search